dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 disabled.
 Some of these options exist for backward compatibility with older versions of Dafny.

+* `--default-function-opacity<Transparent|AutoRevealDependencies|Opaque>` - Change the default opacity of functions.
+  * `Transparent` (default) means functions are transparent, can be manually made opaque and then revealed.
+  * `AutoRevealDependencies` makes all functions non explicitly labelled as opaque to be opaque but reveals them automatically in scopes which do not have `{:autoRevealDependencies false}`.
+  * `Opaque` means functions are always opaque so the opaque keyword is not needed, function must be revealed everywhere needed for a proof.

 * `--function-syntax` (value '3' or '4') - permits a choice of using the Dafny 3 syntax (`function` and `function method`) or the Dafny 4 syntax (`ghost function` and `function`)